KasparPartel/book-manager/documentation.md

 For me the hardest task was the implementation of paging and sorting as I haven't done this before and it worked a bit differently than I imagined.
+Other than that, everything went pretty smoothly.

-All in all the task was interesting but I think it was too long.
+All in all the task was interesting and I really learned a lot.